 - It is the student’s responsibility to ensure that all documents are submitted on time.
 Applications submitted after the above-mentioned deadline will only be considered under exceptional circumstances if funds are still available.

 - Award will be used to cover half tuition up to 15 units for undergraduate students and 12 units for graduate students each semester awarded (Fall and Spring only).
-The award is for tuition only and does not cover any fees or expenses which may be required for attendance.
+The award is for tuition only and does not cover any fees or expenses required for attendance.

 - The award is made in the form of tuition waiver.
 No money will be paid to the student.

 - Award amounts may vary depending on the how many units of courses the student registers for.
-Examples of award calculation for each Fall and Spring semester are as follows:
+Examples of award calculations for each Fall and Spring semester are as follows:

 - The number of fellowships awarded will be determined by the President’s Office every year.

 - A recipient of the fellowship is required to work 5 hours per week as a portion of tuition being waived.
-Fellowship work starts from week two of the semester and ends the week before the final week.
-Spring break, winter break and any school holidays are excluded.
+Fellowship work starts from the second week of the semester and ends the week before finals week.
+Spring break, winter break, and any school holidays are excluded from the work requirement.